 Made of the MS63 brass alloy, the HCS hi-hats are quite durable.
 This works well for new students and teachers alike.

-Of course, you can’t expect the Meinl HCS hi-hats to sound like a high-end, professional cymbal.
+Of course, you can’t expect the Meinl HCS hi-hats to sound like professional, high-end cymbals.
 However, given their price tag, I’d say they’re definitely worth a buy if you’re on a budget.

 The Sabian 14” AAX X-Plosion Hi-hats are simply one of those options where you can’t go wrong.
 There is a reason why Sabian has been supplying their cymbals to world-class players over the decades and their award-winning AAX X-Plosion hi-hats are proof of that.